max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 			var delayed = new doDelay()
 			delayed.func = function(){} 					// the function to call after a delay delayed.args = []								// function arguments should be given as an array
-			delayed.byFrame(10)								// this will call the function in 10 frames (function is called on the next frame if no argument given, or instantly if arg is '0') delayed.byTime(10)								// this will call the function in 10 seconds (function is called instantly if no argument given or if arg is '0') delayed.now()									// call the function with the given arguments now delayed.stop()									// this will cancel the scheduled function delayed.isWaiting()								// returns true if currently counting down to call the function
+			delayed.byFrame(10)								// this will call the function in 10 frames (function is called on the next frame if no argument given, or instantly if arg is '0') - the DoDelay instance is returned delayed.byTime(10)								// this will call the function in 10 seconds (function is called instantly if no argument given or if arg is '0') - the DoDelay instance is returned delayed.now()									// call the function with the given arguments now delayed.stop()									// this will cancel the scheduled function delayed.isWaiting()								// returns true if currently counting down to call the function